rafal-r/airr-react/README.md

 *   `viewAfterDeactivation`

 You can search for these methods in demo-app code to find out how they are used.

-## Usage

-For components usage please reffer at the moment to the demo app code.

-## Documentation

-Real docs are planned to be written in the future.
-Methods and properties descriptions aswell as properties specification can be found in library files at `airr-react/lib`.
-For Airr Components descriptions check [the demo app](http://react.airr.pl).

-### Building project for Cordova

-When building your production code using `npm run build` with `react-scripts` remember about proper configuration for specific platforms:

-*   Android - add `"homepage": "file:///android_asset/www"` entry to your package.json
-*   iOS - snippet will be added soon

 ## License